z3c0/vistos_legacy/README.md

 ## Why "quinque"?

-"Quinque" is the latin word for the number 5, and is denoted by the Roman numeral "V" (and will be denoted here as such, henceforth).
-If it's not obvious, this name is an allusion to [the character V](https://en.wikipedia.org/wiki/V_(character)), of V for Vendetta, largely due to the use of his image in modern US politics.
+"Quinque" is the latin word for the number 5, and is denoted by the Roman numeral "V" (and will be denoted as such, henceforth).
+This name is an allusion to [the character V](https://en.wikipedia.org/wiki/V_(character)), of V for Vendetta, based largely on the use of his image in modern U.S. politics and the rebellious air it carries.
+Contrary to the character's literary interpretation, the package V is passive in nature, and promotes peaceful rebellion through the reassertion of the Peoples' power, like the many who have donned the Guy Fawkes mask in peaceful protest since the movies release.

+## What is V for?

 Thanks to the current state of technology, the average American is individually empowered more than they have ever been before.
 An area where this empowerment is still lacking is in that of political information.
 Due to the competitive nature of the American economy, media outlets have been forced to market themselves to certain sets of ideologies, causing single issues to be fractured into wildly divergent perspectives.
 While typically good in moderation, this rift in ideas has become so great that deep divides in society are forming.
 To counter the confusion created by media, citizens will need easy access to a more objective record of happenings within the political world.
-Fortunately, the publishing of such information is an existing function of the US legislative branch, via the [Government Publishing Office](https://www.gpo.gov/).
-For more than a century, this has been the primary source for data pertaining to all three branches of the US Government.
+Fortunately, the publishing of such information is an existing function of the U.S. legislative branch, via the [Government Publishing Office](https://www.gpo.gov/).
+For more than a century, this has been the primary source for data pertaining to all three branches of the U.S. Government.
 While both media and GPO data are available on the internet, the succint delivery of a news article is much more alluring to the average citizen than the wordiness of a [congressional bill](https://www.congress.gov/bill/116th-congress/house-bill/748).
 If the average citizen is going to become less reliant on modern media for poltical information, work will need to be done to bridge this gap.

-**Plainly stated, the function of V is to more easily gather and present poltical information.**

-This idea is meant to be the guiding thought for defining the scope of V - that is to say that data that enables US citizens to be more politically informed can be considered within the scope of V. This is, without a doubt, a very broad scope.
+**Plainly stated, the function of V is to enable people to more easily gather and present poltical information.** This idea is meant to be the guiding thought for defining the scope of V - that is to say that any data that enables U.S. citizens to be more politically informed can be considered within the scope of V. This is, without a doubt, a very broad scope.
 To prevent the project from falling into a state of aimlessness, all new work will be weighed against how easy it is to implement against what exists already.
 What's more, V will maintain a "breadth-over-depth" design approach.

 ## So why Python?